SciML/Catalyst.jl/docs/src/catalyst_applications/bifurcation_diagrams.md

 - `u_guess`: A guess of the initial steady states (which BifurcationKit uses to find its starting point).
 Typically, most trivial guesses work (e.g. setting all species concentrations to `1.0`). `u_guess` *does not* have to fulfill the conserved concentrations provided in `u0`.
 - `u0`: Used to compute the concentrations of any conserved quantities (e.g. in our example $X + Xp = 1.0$).
 Technically, values are only required for species that are involved in conservation laws (in our case we do not need to provide a value for $K$).
 However, sometimes determining which species are actually involved in conservation laws can be difficult, and it might be easier to simply provide concentrations for all species.

-!!! note
-    Computing bifurcation diagrams for [hierarchical models created by composing multiple systems](@ref compositional_modeling), that also contain conservations laws, is currently not supported.
-For these, please [flatten](@ref api_network_extension_and_modification) the system first.

 ---
 ## [Citation](@id bifurcation_kit_citation)